 Our board of trustees serves to provide oversight and guidance.
 The board of trustees is also responsible for helping make decisions that will define operations.
 The life and work of Lydia’s House would not be possible without their generosity.
 The following people are members of the current board.

-The Rev. Jane Gerdsen is an Episcopal priest serving as Missioner for Fresh Expressions for the Episcopal Diocese of Southern Ohio.
+The Rev. Jane Gerdsen is our board chair.
+Jane is an Episcopal priest.
+She is the rector of St. Barnabas Episcopal Church in Montgomery, Ohio.
+Previously she served for 10 years on the staff of the Episcopal Diocese of Southern Ohio, as Canon for Ministry Development and at several other churches in Dayton and Cincinnati.
+She is passionate about the development of new faith communities and working to create a more just and equitable world.
 She is a graduate of Mount Holyoke College and Episcopal Divinity School.
 Prior to seminary, Jane was a Montessori teacher and worked as a Director of Religious Education.
-Jane served for five years at St. Andrew’s, an inner-city church in Dayton, OH.
-Jane and her husband, who works for Habitat for Humanity, have two young children.
+Jane and her husband, Rob, have two children.

 Kathy Porter is a graduate of University of Cincinnati with a degree in Criminal Justice.
 She currently works for a women’s correction facility.
 She is a former Lydia’s House intern.
 Kathy understands the experience of Lydia’s House guests as she too was once homeless with her children, turned her life around and now mentors women in crisis.